 Researchers are advised to bring a jacket or sweater to the Historical Room, as it is kept at a lower temperature than the rest of the library.

 The historical room is climate controlled, and the door should be kept closed (or almost closed if the researcher has to leave briefly and return) at all times to protect the records housed inside.

-Photographic materials (film, negatives, photographs, slides, etc.) should only be handled when wearing gloves, and all other materials do not require gloves but should be handled gently with clean, dry hands.
+Photographic materials (film, negatives, photographs, slides, etc.), metals, and other items as determined by the archivist should only be handled when wearing gloves.
+Other materials do not require gloves but should be handled gently with clean, dry hands.
 Wash and dry hands thoroughly before each entry into the Historical Room.